Professor-Paradox/OracleSQL/OracleSQL.md

 - NDBMS has all the features of HDBMS.
 - To overcome the defects of HDBMS, in NDBMS each data node is connected to all other nodes.
-- So that even if we loose one link between two nodes, we can access it from other node.
+- So that even if we lose one link between two nodes, we can access it from other node.
 - This linking between all nodes is similar to that of a graph/network.
 - Ex: a network of five nodes will be interconnected with each other, So we can just reach any node in a single jump from the root node.

 **Advantages**

 - the major advantage of this approach is that every node in the network is just one jump away from the root node which makes it super-fast to access the node.

 **Drawbacks**

 - The major drawback is that, the Complexity of the network makes accessing the node becomes congested.
-- The processing power needed to access the node grows exponential for every node added to the network.
+- The processing power needed to access the node grows exponentially for every node added to the network.
-- Consider a database with million records, here each node is connected with each other node, this creates a congested network.
+- Consider a database with million records, where each node is connected with each other node, this creates a congested network.
 ![NDBMS](./img/NDBMS.jpg)

 ## RDBMS

 Relational DBMS is the latest iteration of DBMS proposed in 1980 to mitigate the problems of NDBMS and it did.

-- In RDBMS we store data in the form of tables, even a single data(record) is stored as an item in a table.
+- In RDBMS we store data in the form of tables, even a single data(a record) is stored as an item in a table.
 - **Entity:**  is the table name.
-- **Attributes:** are the column names of table.
+- **Attributes:** are the column names of the table.
 - **Record:** is one row of data in the table.
 - True power of RDBMS comes when we link two tables to create relations between them.
 - It is the most Dominate DBMS in the Software industry.

 **Implementations**

 - There are many Implementations of RDBMS that are being used in the industry.
 - Some of them are Oracle database, MySQL(oracle owned), PostgreSQL, MongoDB.
-- Each RDBMS with their own pros and cons.
+- Each RDBMS with its own pros and cons.
-- **Oracle Database** is the industry standard RDBMS that is used for enterprise level products.
+- **Oracle Database** is the industry-standard RDBMS that is used for enterprise-level products.
-- **MySQL** is the opensource database that is mostly used by beginners to learn and experiment.
+- **MySQL** is the open-source database that is mostly used by beginners to learn and experiment.
-- **PostgreSQL** is one of the upcoming database that is used by startups for faster deployment and flexibility.
+- **PostgreSQL** is one of the upcoming databases that is used by startups for faster deployment and flexibility.
-- In this tutorial we are learning Oracle SQL 10g.
+- In this tutorial, we are learning Oracle SQL 10g.
-- Currently the latest Oracle database version is 20c, but many Big companies are still developing products using Oracle 10g, Oracle 11g-xe, Oracle 12g versions.
+- Currently, the latest Oracle database version is 20c, but many Big companies are still developing products using Oracle 10g, Oracle 11g-xe, Oracle 12g versions.
-- It is a good practice to learn every thing of one oracle version then learn as needed depending on the project and company.
+- It is a good practice to learn everything of one oracle version then learn as needed depending on the project and company.

 ## Installation

 To use Oracle SQL we need a database and an interface to communicate with that database.

-Few of the options to use Oracle SQL to learn are
+A few of the options to use Oracle SQL to learn are

 - In a web version, officially provided by oracle on [https://livesql.oracle.com/](https://livesql.oracle.com/)
-- Installing on a vm/docker and connecting it via ssh or https to work with it.(this is good for experimentation)
+- Installing on a VM/docker and connecting it via ssh or HTTPS to work with it. (this is good for experimentation)
-- Installing on your local machine just like an another software and work with it.(Preferred)
+- Installing on your local machine just like other software and work with it.(Preferred)

-Currently Iam focusing on Installing oracle 11xe on ubuntu 20.04 and windows 10.
+Currently, I am focusing on Installing oracle 11xe on ubuntu 20.04 and windows 10.

 ### Ubuntu 20.04 Installation

-We need to softwares to use oracle 11g-xe in ubuntu 20.04.
+We need software to use oracle 11g-xe in ubuntu 20.04.

 1. Oracle 11g-xe software package
 2. Sqldeveloper latest version

-To successfully complete the installation of both softwares we need oracle java 8 or above.
+To complete the installation of both software we need oracle java 8 or above.
-This java jdk must be oracle's only, openjdk 8 or above doesn't have some libraries installed by default with them.
+This java JDK must be oracle's only, OpenJDK 8 or above doesn't have some libraries installed by default with them.
-So avoid any hasell and install oracle java jdk 11 from [here](https://www.oracle.com/in/java/technologies/javase-jdk11-downloads.html).
+To avoid any hassle and install oracle java JDK 11 from [here](https://www.oracle.com/in/java/technologies/javase-jdk11-downloads.html).

 #### **Oracle 11g-xe installation(ubuntu)**

 - First download oracle 11xe for ubuntu from [https://www.oracle.com/in/database/technologies/xe-prior-releases.html](https://www.oracle.com/in/database/technologies/xe-prior-releases.html)
-- Download the oracle 11g linux zip file.
+- Download the oracle 11g Linux zip file.
-- `unzip oracle-xe-11.2.0-1.0.x86_64.rpm.zip` to extract the file, this will give us a rpm file, which can't be installed in ubuntu.
+- `unzip oracle-xe-11.2.0-1.0.x86_64.rpm.zip` to extract the file, this will give us an rpm file, which can't be installed in ubuntu.
 - So we convert rpm to deb, which can be installed in ubuntu.
-- `sudo apt-get install alien libaio1 unixodbc` to install required packages.
+- `Sudo apt-get install alien libaio1 unixodbc` to install required packages.
 - convert rpm file to deb file with `cd Disk1` `sudo alien --scripts -d oracle-xe-11.2.0-1.0.x86_64.rpm`
-- Now we got the deb package to install oracle 11g, but before installing it we need to setup some environment properties.
+- Now we got the deb package to install oracle 11g, but before installing it we need to set up some environment properties.
 - `sudo nano /sbin/chkconfig` and add these lines to that file.

 ```bash
 #!/bin/bash
 # Oracle 11gR2 XE installer chkconfig hack for Ubuntu